Stability properties of some particle filters: Introduction

 \section{Introduction}

-Particle filters have become very popular devices for approximate solution of non-linear filtering problems in hidden Markov models (HMM's) and various aspects of their theoretical properties are now well understood.
-However, there are still very few results which establish some form of stability over time of particle filtering methods on non-compact spaces, at least without resorting to algorithmic modifications which involve a random computational expense.
-The aim of the present work is to establish theoretical guarantees about some stability properties of a standard particle filter, under assumptions which are verifiable for some HMM's with non-compact state spaces.
+Particle filters have become very popular devices for approximate solution of nonlinear filtering problems in hidden Markov models (HMMs) and various aspects of their theoretical properties are now well understood.
+However, there are still very few results which establish some form of stability over time of particle filtering methods on noncompact spaces, at least without resorting to algorithmic modifications which involve a random computational expense.
+The aim of the present work is to establish theoretical guarantees about some stability properties of a standard particle filter, under assumptions which are verifiable for some HMMs with noncompact state spaces.

 It is now well known that, under mild conditions, the error associated with particle approximation of filtering distributions satisfies a central limit theorem.
 The first stability property we obtain is a time-uniform bound on the corresponding asymptotic variance.
-Making use of some recent results on functional expansions for particle approximation measures, the second stability property we obtain is a linear-in-time bound on the non-asymptotic, relative variance of the particle approximations of normalizing constants.
-These two properties are established by first proving some multiplicative stability and exponential moment results for the Feynman-Kac formulae underlying the particle filter.
-The adopted approach involves Lyapunov function, multiplicative stability ideas in a weighted $\infty$-norm setting, which allows treatment of a non-compact state space.
+Making use of some recent results on functional expansions for particle approximation measures, the second stability property we obtain is a linear-in-time bound on the nonasymptotic, relative variance of the particle approximations of normalizing constants.
+These two properties are established by first proving some multiplicative stability and exponential moment results for the Feynman--Kac formulas underlying the particle filter.
+The adopted approach involves Lyapunov function, multiplicative stability ideas in a weighted $\infty$-norm setting, which allows treatment of a noncompact state space.
 We thus obtain stability results which hold under weaker assumptions than those existing in the literature.
 The main restriction is that our assumptions are typically satisfied under some constraints on the observation component of the HMM and/or the observation sequence driving the filter.
 On the other hand, subject to these constraints, our stability results hold uniformly over observation records and without any stochasticity necessarily present in the observation process.